 Track mileage automatically

-Get startedMileage claim calculator for the UK with HMRC rates
+Mileage claim calculator for the UK

 Current HMRC mileage claim rates

 The standard mileage rate is designed to make record-keeping easier, reduce administrative burdens, and lower costs for both businesses and HMRC.
 The rates cover the cost of owning and operating your vehicle, including depreciation, insurance, and road tax.
-The rates for 2022 were confirmed to be unchanged since 2021.
-In fact, the rates haven’t changed in the last 13 years.

 This mileage claim calculator for the UK provides a brief overview - your situation may be different and you may need to consider more things before working out your mileage allowance.
-Read the full HMRC guide here to find out how to get mileage allowance, mileage allowance relief and how to keep a vehicle logbook.

-Can I receive a mileage allowance?
+Can I receive mileage allowance?

 You can claim the mileage relief only when you use your personal vehicle for business purposes.
 To make sure you claim the right amount, you need to understand what HMRC classifies as business trips.

 A trip is classified as a business trip when you need to drive to a different place than your usual work in order to conduct business.
-Furthermore, you are entitled to mileage allowance relief if you have a temporary workplace (where you are working for less than 24 months).
+Furthermore, you are entitled to Mileage Allowance Relief if you have a temporary workplace (where you are working for less than 24 months).
 If you have multiple temporary working places, you can get mileage relief for them as well.
 When it comes to your permanent workplace, HMRC defines it as somewhere where you spend at least 40% of your working hours and it is not possible to claim relief when commuting to the permanent workplace from home and back.

 Read here to find out more about what HMRC defines as business travel.

-How to calculate mileage allowance payments from your employer
+How to calculate Mileage Allowance Payments from your employer

 You can use the mileage allowance calculator in this article to work out your mileage allowance payments if your employer reimburses you at the official HMRC rates.
 Note that if your employer uses a different allowance rate, you will have to calculate your allowance manually.

-How to calculate mileage allowance relief you can claim from HMRC
+How to calculate Mileage Allowance Relief you can claim from HMRC

-As an employed or self-employed individual who claims mileage allowance relief from HMRC, you can use the calculator above to work out the amount you can claim for the year.
+As an employed or self-employed individual who claims Mileage Allowance Relief from HMRC, you can use the calculator above to work out the amount you can claim for the year.
 The calculator we’ve provided uses the standard HMRC rates at which you claim mileage on your tax return.

 You also need to keep records